pirobtumen/f1-telemetry/README.md

 # f1-game-telemetry

-Tool for saving the F1 (2021) Game telemetry data.
+Tool for visualizing and storing real-time telemetry data for the F1 Game (2021).

 > Early stage project.